o-richard/fit/README.md

 ### /testdata/parsers/samsung

 This directory contains some of the files that are part of the unzipped export from Samsung Health.
 Unnecessary columns have been dropped from the CSV files.

+### /tools

+This directory contains external tools used in the project.

 ### db.sqlite3